 - 1. MSAG/GIS Synchronization Project work continues throughout the metro area with most PSAP areas actively involved. - a.
 Attached is a high-level summary of the data synchronization activity by PSAP that is currently underway in the metro area. - b.
 Highlights: - i.
-Carver County is working on their ALI geocoding errors. - ii.
-MESB is preparing a full Chisago County centerline-generated MSAG to ALI MSAG comparison.
-Results will be shared with the County for their review and investigation as necessary. - iii.
-Dakota County is finishing up their ALI geocoding errors. - iv.
-Ramsey County is reviewing addresses with ESN assignment differences (i.e. across 4 methods: MSAG-assigned ESN, centerline attribute ESN, address point ESN, and centerline geocoded (point-in-polygon) ESN). - v.
-Hennepin Co Sheriff's Office PSAP completed their initial review of ALI geocoding errors that did not geocode to HCGIS address points or centerline. - vi.
-Minnetonka will be cutting to the new Logis (Tritech) CAD system at 0600 hours on 3/30/16. - vii.
-Washington County continues their progress on street name validation errors with the help of a part-time GIS staff person from the State. - viii.
-DPS/ECN has secured statewide ALI extracts from CenturyLink/Intrado and IES for use in an overall NG9-1-1 data readiness/address validation assessment.
-MESB has access to this information to assist the metro County/PSAP data assessment, validation, and synchronization efforts. - ix.
-MESB is waiting for confirmation from MECC on the date for their MSAG postalization, and will then proceed with contacting and scheduling the remaining PSAPs (Bloomington, Carver Co., Edina, Scott Co., U of M, White Bear Lake). - 2.
-On 2/29/16, DPS/MnGeo presented an initial draft of the State's NG911 GIS Road Centerline standards to the Metro Regional Collaborative GIS managers.
-Adam Iten is currently accepting input of suggestions and comments on the centerline standards.
-Adam has communicated a tentative 4/15/16 deadline for that input. - 3.
-CenturyLink is still investigating some nuances about the handling of ANI failure conditions in the State's current 9-1-1 network configuration. - 4.
-February 2016 ALI Audittrail reports will be distributed in the next week, once received from CenturyLink.
+Carver County is activing working on their ALI geocoding errors. - ii.
+Chisago County completed the review of their centerline validation errors. - iii.
+Dakota and Ramsey Counties are finishing up their ALI geocoding errors. - iv.
+Eden Prairie completed their ESZ boundary validations. - v.
+Hennepin Co Sheriff's Office PSAP completed their MSAG postalization and street name validation work - vi.
+Hennepin County finished corrections to the County GIS data for Minnetonka's address validation errors - vii.
+Washington County is making progress on their street name validation errors with the help of a part-time GIS staff person from the State. - viii.
+Progress is being made on the DPS/ECN's request for statewide ALI extracts from all ALI providers for use in an overall NG9-1-1 data readiness/address validation assessment. - ix.
+The following PSAPs will be contacted in the next month to schedule the 2016 date for their MSAG postalization: Bloomington, Carver Co., Edina, Minneapolis, Scott Co., U of M, White Bear Lake. - 2.
+MESB is continuing to work with DPS/MnGeo to gain documentation of the State's NG911 GIS data standards.
+Adam Iten is also utilizing a GIS standards workgroup for input.
+In addition to MESB, Ramsey County PSAP and Hennepin County GIS have representatives attending those workgroup calls. - 3.
+A February meeting is being planned with the Metro Regional Centerline Collaborative (MRCC) group and metro area GIS managers to review the MRCC rollout and solicit metro GIS manager input on the State's first draft NG9-1-1 GIS Data Standards.
+The State will be presenting the State's draft centerline standards to the metro MRCC group on 2/29/16 for input. - 4.
+DPS/MnGeo has prepared a summary of the NG9-1-1 GIS project 2015 accomplishments and 2016 goals (attached).
+This has been shared with various SECB related committees and the metro area GIS data producers/GIS managers. - 5.
+MESB staff is working with CenturyLink for clarification on handling of ANI failure conditions in the State's current 9-1-1 network configuration. - 6.
+December 2015 ALI Audittrail reports were distributed on 1/22/2016.
+January 2016 reports will be distributed once received from CenturyLink.